passziff/craft-block-lock/README.md

 The installable JAR is written to `build/libs/`.

-Every push is also compiled by GitHub Actions.
-The build page provides the generated JARs as a downloadable artifact, making it possible to test a commit before publishing a release.

 ## License

 The source code is available under the MIT License.
 See `THIRD_PARTY_NOTICES.md` for the denial sound attribution and license information.